Westminster's Development Plan

 Local Development Scheme

 Detailed information about the programme and proposed contents of the City Plan revision is set out in Westminster’s Local Development Scheme.
+The latest LDS can be viewed as a post-submission core document in Westminster’s City Plan examination library.

 National Planning Policy Framework